OlivierGaillard/hayshoursrpi/README.md

 # Tests

-To run all tests: `python -m unittest`.
+To run all tests go in `python` directory and: `python -m unittest`.

 ## Testing  the Service  `hours-service`